When Do Departments Need Educators?

 • Is there a higher number of complaints from the OR than normal?

-• Are the same issues coming up in safety huddles?
+• Are the same issues recurring in safety huddles?

 • Does the department receive an adequate amount of internal auditing?